ewalldo/Packages-Project/Assets/FavoritesWindow/README.md

 ## 2 - Version History <a name="versionHistory"/>
 - 1.0: Initial release
+- 1.0.1: Fixed asset loading issue with different version of Unity

 ## 3 - Features <a name="features"/>
 - Customizable Panels: Create and manage multiple favorite panels to suit your organizational needs.